JoJoeHu/JoJoeHu/README.md

-- 👋 Hi, I’m Kaiqiao
+# 👋 Hi there
+- 🌱 I’m currently an undergraduate in Applied Mathematics
 -  👀 I’m interested in data science
-- 🌱 I’m currently an undergraduate in Applied Mathematics
+- :memo: Resume:

 <!---